Andrea Mantegna: Youth and education

 This series was almost entirely lost in the 1944 Allied bombings of Padua.
 The most dramatic work of the fresco cycle was the work set in the worm's-eye view perspective, St. James Led to His Execution.
-(For an example of Mantegna's use of a lowered viewpoint, see the image at right of Saints Peter and Paul; though much less dramatic in its perspective than the St. James picture, the San Zeno altarpiece was around 1455 not long after the St. James cycle was finished, and uses many of the same techniques, including an architectural structure based on Classical antiquity.)
+Although much less dramatic in its perspective than the St. James painting, the San Zeno altarpiece was executed around 1455 not long after the St. James cycle was finished, and uses many of the same techniques, including an architectural structure based on Classical antiquity.

-The sketch for the St. Stephen fresco survived and is the earliest known preliminary sketch which still survives to compare with the corresponding fresco.
+The sketch for the St. Stephen fresco has survived and is the earliest known preliminary sketch that still survives to compare with the corresponding fresco.
 The drawing shows proof that nude figures—which were later painted as clothed—were used in the conception of works during the Early Renaissance.
 In the preliminary sketch, the perspective is less developed and closer to a more average viewpoint however.
 Despite the authentic Classical look of the monument, it is not a copy of any known Roman structure.
 Mantegna also adopted the wet drapery patterns of the Romans, who took the form from the Greek invention, for the clothing of his figures, although the tense figures and interactions are derived from Donatello.

-Among the other early Mantegna frescoes are the two saints over the entrance porch of the church of Sant'Antonio in Padua, 1452, and the 1453 San Luca Altarpiece, with St. Luke and other saints, for the church of S. Giustina and now in the Brera Gallery in Milan.
-As the young artist progressed in his work, he came under the influence of Jacopo Bellini, father of the celebrated painters Giovanni Bellini and Gentile Bellini, and met his daughter Nicolosia.
-In 1453 Jacopo consented to a marriage between Nicolosia and Mantegna.
+Among the other early Mantegna frescoes are the two saints above the entrance porch of the church of Sant'Antonio in Padua, 1452, and the 1453 San Luca Altarpiece, with St. Luke and other saints, for the church of S. Giustina and now in the Brera Gallery in Milan.
+As the young artist progressed in his work, he came under the influence of Jacopo Bellini, father of the celebrated painters Giovanni and Gentile, as well as where Mantegna met Bellini's daughter Nicolosia.
+In 1453, Jacopo consented to a marriage between Nicolosia and Mantegna.